licongsheng/OpenSPFD/README.md

 (1) If you want to use this code to create your new solver, and do some research, please cite 'Congsheng Li, Tongning Wu, An Optimized Block Forward-Elimination and Backward-Substitution Algorithm for GPU Accelerated ILU Preconditioner in Evaluating the Induced Electric Field During Transcranial Magnetic Stimulation'

-(2)If you want to use Chinese female head model. please cite 'Wu TN, Shao Q, Yang L. 2013.
-Simplified segmented human models for whole body and localised SAR evaluation of 20 MHz to 6 GHz electromagnetic field exposures, Radiat Prot Dosim 153(3): 266-272'

 Third part libraries: